snowieeeee/IBM-Applied-Data-Science-Capstone/README.md

 The project culminates in a final presentation that summarizes the findings, insights, and the results of the predictive analysis.

-## Project Structure

-- `data/`: Contains datasets used for analysis.
-- `notebooks/`: Jupyter notebooks with code for data analysis and modeling.
-- `dashboards/`: Files related to interactive dashboards.
-- `presentation/`: Presentation materials for summarizing the project.
-- `README.md`: This file providing an overview of the project.

 ## Results and Findings

 - I have successfully predicted the first-stage reuse of SpaceX Falcon 9 rockets with a high degree of accuracy using machine learning.